W3rni0/TJCTF_2020/readme.md

 and the hint was published.
-as the hint suggested there is something off about the I/O of the shell such that we can't see the output. and so I tried using output redirection so that the output of the commands will be redircted to the standard output (file descriptor 0) et voila:
+as the hint suggested there is something off about the I/O of the shell such that we can't see the output.
+But, we know that we are connected to the standard input of the shell beacuse we can execute commands, so I tried using redirection so that the output of the commands will be redircted to the standard input (file descriptor 0) et voila:
 ```
 ![](assets//images//truly_terrible_why_2.png)